 It was quite a motorbike ride to get to this place.
 I was glad that I wasn’t the one who was driving.

 Yes, there are stairs involved in getting down to that beach down there.
 I learn that stairs are all around in Nusa Penida.
 You will get your workout when you are here.
-It is definitely not the kind of beaches that you want to take your kids to.

 You can lounge on the white beach while enjoying the cool rock formation and the clear water.
 When you have your fill of nature here, you do need to work your way back up.